ColdGrub1384/ios_termios/README.md

 ## API

 This library is written in Swift and exposed to C. There are equivalent Swift functions that you can use in the frontend.
-The `ios_termios.h` header is not included in the framework because I get `ambiguous use of ...` errors so you have to manually include it if you are using it from C or Objective-C.

 ### Swift functions